-The Fort Payne City School District has one PreK-2 school.
-Wills Valley Elementary School currently has a preschool program with 7 classrooms.
-Title I funds and Office of School Readiness funds are used to support pre-school programs for children in the Fort Payne City School System.
-Currently, Title I funds are used to pay the salary, benefits, instructional materials and supplies for one pre-school teacher.
-The preschool classes follow the Office of School Readiness guidelines and implements the

-Alabama Developmental Standards for Preschool Children in its programs.
+The Fort Payne City School District has one PreK school.
+Fort Payne Pre-K currently has a preschool program with 10 classrooms.
+Office of School Readiness funds are used to support pre-school programs for children in the Fort Payne City School System.
+The preschool classes follow the Office of School Readiness guidelines and implements the Alabama Developmental Standards for Preschool Children in its programs.
 Also, Head Start classes are provided within the Fort Payne City attendance zone.
 Head Start guidelines are followed for student selection.
 Coordination between programs includes eligibility and service provision for special needs students attending the Head Start program and coordinated transition services for students who will be attending Wills Valley Elementary School.
-Special Education Services are provided at both the Head Start facility and school, and transportation for service provision is a coordinated effort.
+Special Education Services are provided at both the Head Start facility and Fort Payne Pre-K, and transportation for service provision is a coordinated effort.
 Additionally, transition services include organized visits to Wills Valley Elementary school in order to facilitate a uniformed transition to Kindergarten.
 A HIPPY (Home Instruction for Parents of Preschool Youngsters) program will be provided for the upcoming school year.
-HIPPY helps level the playing field for at-risk children by giving their parents the knowledge and materials they need to work one-onone with their child to provide them with the academic skills necessary to be successful in kindergarten.
+HIPPY helps level the playing field for at-risk children by giving their parents the knowledge and materials they need to work one-on-one with their child to provide them with the academic skills necessary to be successful in kindergarten.
 Trained parent educators are sent into the homes of three, four and five year olds in our community to instruct their parents on lessons that they in turn will teach their child.
 Parent meetings are also held throughout the year.
-The meetings are facilitated to include and accommodate both Spanish speaking and English speaking parents.
+The meetings are facilitated to include and accommodate both Spanish speaking and English-speaking parents.
 This program is funded through grants provided by the ALSDE-Department of Early Childhood Education.